megasanjay/vue3-lottie/packages/vue3-lottie/README.md

 - `name` string (default: 'Vue3Lottie') - set custom component name

-Alternatively you can also import the component locally.
+Alternatively you can also import the component locally (recommended is you use not many animations in your project ).

 ```js
 import { Vue3Lottie } from 'vue3-lottie'